 \section{Introduction}

-Photodissociation is the dominant removal process of molecules in any region exposed to intense ultraviolet (UV) radiation.
-This includes diffuse and translucent interstellar clouds, dense photon-dominated regions, high velocity shocks, the surface layers of protoplanetary disks, and cometary and exoplanetary atmospheres.
-In the simplest case, a molecule ABC absorbs a UV photon into an excited electronic state which subsequently dissociates to AB + C. In reality, the situation is much more complex because there are many electronic states that can be excited with only a fraction of the absorptions leading to dissociation.
-Also, there are many possible photodissociation products, each of which can be produced in different electronic, vibrational and rotational states depending on wavelength.
-The rate of photodissociation depends not only on the cross sections for all of these processes but also on the intensity and shape of the radiation field at each position into the cloud.
-Thus, an acccurate determination of the photodissociation rate of even a simple molecule like water involves many detailed considerations ranging from its electronic structure to its dissociation dynamics and the specifics of the radiation field that the molecule is exposed to.
+Photodissociation is the dominant process by which molecules are removed in any region exposed to intense ultraviolet (UV) radiation.
+Such clouds of gas and dust are indicated by astronomers with the generic title `photon-dominated region', or PDR.
+Originally, the term PDR referred mostly to dense molecular clouds close to bright young stars such as found in the Orion nebula.
+There are many other regions in space, however, in which photodissociation plays a crucial role in the chemistry: this includes diffuse and translucent interstellar clouds, high velocity shocks, the surface layers of protoplanetary disks, and cometary and exoplanetary atmospheres.

+In the simplest case, a molecule ABC absorbs a UV photon, which promotes it into an excited electronic state, and subsequently dissociates to AB + C. In reality, the situation is much more complex because there are many electronic states that can be excited, with only a fraction of the absorptions leading to dissociation.
+Also, there are many possible photodissociation products, each of which can be produced in different electronic, vibrational and rotational states depending on the wavelength of the incident photons.
+The rate of photodissociation depends not only on the cross sections for all of these processes but also on the intensity and shape of the radiation field at each position in the cloud.
+Thus, an acccurate determination of the photodissociation rate of even a simple molecule like water involves many detailed considerations, ranging from its electronic structure to its dissociation dynamics and to the specifics of the radiation field to which the molecule is exposed.